Jul 19, 2016

 Summer Water Temperature: 75-80 degrees

-The Aeolus is a testimony to the power of nature in the Graveyard of the Atlantic.
-This 400ft cable repair ship was purposely sunk in 1988 as an artificial reef.
-It stayed intact buried in 20ft of sand until 1996 when Hurricane Fran tore it to shreds underwater.
-The Boat is now in three large sections with many pieces thrown around it.
-It’s home to sharks, amberjacks, barracudas, as well as schools of small tropical fish.
-Even though there is often up to 70ft of visibility, it’s described as a “dark” wreck because divers realize the haunting threat of a pirate attack or German U-boat torpedo is nothing compared to the vicious wrath of a Hurricane.
+The Aeolus is a testament to nature’s power in the Atlantic Graveyard.
+This 400-foot cable repair ship was intentionally sunk as an artificial reef in 1988.
+It was buried in 20 feet of sand until 1996, when Hurricane Fran ripped it to shreds underwater.
+The boat is now divided into three large sections, with numerous pieces strewn about it.
+Sharks, amberjacks, barracudas, and schools of small tropical fish call it home.
+Despite the fact that there is frequently up to 70ft of visibility, it is described as a “dark” wreck because divers understand that the haunting threat of a pirate attack or German U-boat torpedo is nothing compared to the vicious wrath of a Hurricane.

 Only certified SCUBA divers should attempt these dives.
 For those who live in the Wilmington and Wrightsville Beach areas, try heading over to Aquatic Safaris or Scuba Now to being your journey!
 These dives will open your eyes to the reasons why the coast of North Carolina is named the Graveyard of the Atlantic.